CyberFlameGO/svnpython/Doc/reference/datamodel.rst

       slicing notations can be used as the target of assignment and :keyword:`del` (delete) statements.

-      There are currently two intrinsic mutable sequence types:
+      There is currently a single intrinsic mutable sequence type:

       Lists
          .. index:: object: list